 Visitor Centers

-The main visitor center for the park is located in the South Rim.
-In the north there isn’t a real visitor center, just a ranger station that can provide more limited information.
+The park’s main visitor center is located in the South Rim.
+In the north, there isn’t a visitor center, just a ranger station that can provide more limited information.

 South Rim Visitor Center

-The main visitor center of the park and where most of the information you’ll get for the park.
-I would recommend stopping here if you are planning on visiting the south rim at all.
-Here you’ll find information about the park, store, national park stamp, information, permits, etc.
+The main visitor center is where you’ll find most of the park’s information.
+I recommend stopping here if you are planning on visiting the South Rim at all.
+Here, you’ll find information about the park, store, national park stamp, information, permits, etc.

 North Rim Ranger Station